History of Port Stanley

 In the early 1900’s, Port Stanley was the main tourist attraction on the lake and was called “The Coney Island of the Great Lakes”.
 The large sandy beach housed a cafeteria, an incline railway to Picnic Hill (which overlooked the harbor), a casino, The Stork Club (with a public pool), an outdoor theatre, a Ferris wheel and a rollercoaster.
 Mackies (a well-known eatery and famous for its orangeade and fries) has been on the beach since it was built in 1911.
 People came by boat, car, or Terminal Rail (a tourist train that ran between London, St. Thomas and Port Stanley) to hear the big band sounds of Guy Lombardo and others.

 In 1926, Port Stanley opened what was then called the L&PS Pavilion, but was renamed the Stork Club in the early 1950’s.
 With the largest dance floor in London-Port Stanley area measuring 13,000-square-feet (1,200 m2), the club was famous for swing dance and attracted some of the biggest bands in North America.
 It briefly closed between 1973 and 1974, but was reopened after massive renovations to bring the building up to code.
 The last event was a performance by Day Break on New Year’s Eve 1978/79.
 After that, a dumpster fire damaged the building too heavily to save it.

 Today, Port Stanley is still known for its large beach but also for its wonderful boutiques, antique shops, railroad, art galleries and theatre.
-It offers a rich history, superb dining, comfortable accommodations and a range of services for its residents and the many guests who visit this beautiful harbour community.
+It has a rich history, superb dining, comfortable accommodations and a range of services for its residents and the many guests who visit this beautiful harbor community.